-- 1. Build up phase starts from the seat astride - \ In 1\ compulsory the Stand starts from bench position starts when the static position is displayed - Static phase 2.
-3. - Build down phase starts upon completion of the static phase and ends in seat astride.
+1. Build up phase starts from the seat astride - In 1 compulsory the Stand starts from benc bench position 2.
+Static phase starts when the static position is displayed 3.
+Build down phase starts upon completion of the static phase and ends in seat astride.